LGBTQIA+ A Guide for Parents and Community

 The North County LGBTQ Resource Center serves the lesbian, gay, transgender, bisexual, and questioning (LGBTQ) community of North County San Diego.
 The resource center supports, builds, educates, and improves the relationships of the LGBTQ community including friends and allies.
 Services include support groups for youth, seniors, military service members, HIV/AIDS testing and prevention, counseling, civil rights advocacy, classes, and workgroups.

 Lunar New Year, also known as Chinese New Year or Spring Festival, is an important festival in many Asian countries.
-2022 is the year of the Water Tiger, a year of all types of extremes.

 As classrooms and school districts across the nation kick off their Black History Month celebrations, let us remember the urgency and importance of teaching Black history beyond the month of February.